Filip-Rak/Discrete-Modelling/README.md

 - **Rule Application**: Implementing of rule sets for evolution.
 - **Binary Rule Encoding** – Each rule  is represented as an 8-bit binary number, where each bit corresponds to the output state.
 - **Progress Visualization** - Matplotlib graph visulizing the progress of automaton.
-- **Output to File** - Progress of the automaton is saved to .csv file.
+- **Output to File** - Progress of the automaton is saved to a .csv file.

 ![Graph visualizing the progress of the automaton with random seed and rule](Media/ex3_graph.png)